The Whigs (band): Enjoy The Company (2012–2013)

 In the summer of 2012, The Whigs recorded their fourth album (and first for New West records).
 Enjoy The Company, was released on September 18, and was recorded in Dreamland Recording Studios in Hurley, New York with legendary rock producer John Agnello (Sonic Youth, Dinosaur Jr., Kurt Vile).
 The album features and opens with live favorite "Staying Alive" which clocks in at over 8 minutes making it the longest Whigs track to date.
 The album spawned three U.S singles in "Waiting", "Staying Alive", and "Rock And Roll Forever."

 A headlining tour of the U.S coincided with the release of "Enjoy The Company" and was opened by former Whig Hank Sullivant's band Kuroma.
 Also accompanying the album release was a music video for first single "Waiting" directed by legendary music videographer Danny Clinch.
 Music videos for "Staying Alive" and "Rock and Roll Forever" followed.

 That September, The Whigs made their third appearance on The Late Show With David Letterman performing "Waiting."

 In October, the band performed "Tiny Treasures" and "Waiting" on Jimmy Kimmel Live.

 The Whigs also performed at the Austin City Limits Music Festival for the first time in October 2012.

 In January 2013, the Whigs made their second appearance on The Tonight Show with Jay Leno performing a television friendly version of "Staying Alive."

 In the summer of 2013, the Whigs co-headlined a short U.S tour with veteran Georgia band Drivin' 'N Cryin' who the band credits as being an early inspiration.
 The Whigs also opened a short string of shows for Drive-By-Truckers.

 Modern Creation (2014–Present)

-In the fall of 2013, The Whigs recorded their 5th studio album in Valencia, California with recording veteran Jim Scott.
-Scott's illustrious career includes works with Wilco, Red Hot Chili Peppers, and Tom Petty.
-The album was tracked and mixed in a 14-day recording session, making it the Whigs album with the shortest production time.
-It's also the quickest turnaround for the band in terms of release date with "Modern Creation" being released 18 months after "Enjoy The Company."

 On April 22, 2014, The Whigs released their fifth album, Modern Creation to positive reviews.
 The album consists of ten songs, including the first single "Hit Me," and favors full-band live takes over typical studio effects.

 First single "Hit Me" is noted for its music video directed by frequent Whigs collaborator Scott Carney, which features a simulated performance of the band on the BBC's Old Grey Whistle Test.

 In May 2014, the Whigs performed "Hit Me" on The Late Show With David Letterman.
 This was the band's fourth appearance on the program.

 The Whigs recently toured the United States and opened for Social Distortion in late 2016.

 Lead singer Parker Gispert released a cover of Frank Sinatra's "That's Life" on the Normaltown Records label in October 2019.